 Gen X works smarter and has better work/life balance than Boomers.
-They can say no -- much to the chagrin of marketers and EDs.
+They can say no -- much to the chagrin of marketers and supervisors.
 They want down time and will take it for themselves and their families.
 They are, however, looking for family volunteering opportunities to teach their children responsibility.
 They like to create hybrid products and services that match what they need.
 Products must be effective.

 To maximize messaging, emphasize results and efficiencies.

 - Avoid being too optimistic, unsubstantiated claims and long stories.

 - Be real.

 - Add in humor and remove sexism.

 - Choose concise copy and messages.

 - Use words and phrases in your marketing they resonate with:

 - o Results

-- o Challenge
+- Challenge

 - Work smart

 - Green (but not green-washing!)

 - o Flexible

 - Make it your own

-What do you encourage Gen Y (33 years old and under) to buy into your mission?
+What do you do to encourage Gen Y (Born 1981-1996) to buy?